-H15: Considering Yourself: Self-Care for Compliance Professionals Track(s): Education, Qualifications, and Training; Shared Research Oversight Challenges; HRPP/IRB Management and Administratio; ACU/IACUC Program Management and Administration Assuring our communities conduct responsible research requires a lot of thoughtful and deliberate effort.
+H15: Considering Yourself: Self-Care for Compliance Professionals Track(s): Education, Qualifications, and Training: Shared Research Oversight Challenges; HRPP/IRB Management and Administratio; ACU/IACUC Program Management and Administration Assuring our communities conduct responsible research requires a lot of thoughtful and deliberate Assuring our communities conduct responsible research requires a lot of thoughtful and deliberate effort.
 This session offers opportunities to place that same intention on supporting and renewing the energy of compliance professionals.
 Turning our considered attention to sharing strategies of self-care and discussions of how to attend to the stresses and exhaustions that can come while supporting others.
+Learning Objectives:

-Learning Objectives: • Learn about stress-reducing strategies •Eind ways to be compassionate with yourself Target Audience(s): ACU/IACUC Directors: ACU/IACUC Administrators.
-Manager and Staff: HRPP/IRB Directors: IRB Administrators, Manager and Staff; IBC Administrators, Manager and Staff; Compliance Personnel 12-00 PM PT Conference Ends 12:00-5:00 PM PT Bridging the Gap: Showcasing the University of Washington (UW) Animal Research Facilities and Program UW's Office of Animal Welfare (OAW) is sponsoring a post-conference offering on November 20 from 12:00-5:00 PM PT.
+•Learn about stress-reducing strategies •Connect with peers and colleagues to build a support network •Find ways to be compassionate with yourself Target Audience(s): ACU/IACUC Directors; ACU/IACUC Administrators, Manager and Staff; HRPP/IRB Directors; IRB Administrators, Manager and Staff; Compliance Personnel 12:00 PM PT Conference Ends 12.00-5.00 PM PT Bridging the Gap: Showcasing the University of Washington (UW) Animal Research Facilities and Program UW's Office of Animal Welfare (OAW) is sponsoring a post-conference offering on November 20 from 12:00- 5:00 PM PT.
 Before registering for this offering, review the important notes below as there are specific requirements for participation.
 This post-conference offering will include a tour of the UW animal research facilities, special program highlights, and networking.
 Attendees will meet at the conclusion of PRIMR24 and OAW staff will accompany them by light rail to the UW Heath Sciences Building (a short walk from the station).
-Upon arrival, attendees will be provided with lunch and an overview of the program.
-Attendees will then be assembled into small groups to tour several animal research spaces on campus, which may include facilities for primates, frogs, zebrafish, gnotobiotics, and mouse behavioral testing.
-Investigators will be present to describe their research and answer questions.
-Following the tour, there will be a session providing brief highlights of the UW's animal researcher training program, the IACUC Mock Site Visit room, the electronic protocol database system, grant/protocol congruence reviews, and the UW Dare to Care compassion fatigue program.
-The session will conclude with a networking Happy Hour, after which attendees will be transported back downtown or to the airport on the light rail.
+Opon arrival, attendees will be provided with lunch and an overview of the program.
+Attendees will be present of a session provided with lunch and an overview of the program.
+Attendees will be present to describe their research and answer questions.
+Following the tour, there will be a session providing brief highlights of the UW's animal research training program, the IACUC Mock Site Visit room, the electronic protocol database system, grant/protocol congruence reviews, and the UW Dare to Care compassion fatigue program.
+The session will be networking Happy Hour, after which attendees will be transported back downtown or to the airport on the light rail.
 The final facility tour schedule will be provided in October.